armele/mctradepost-retro/README.md

 Pets - Ability: pick up items in the world
 Pets - Ability: Locate certain ore types or crop types Pets - Ability: Move items from point A to point B.
+Marketplace - Change sellable item approach to "Analyze and Add"